EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Introduction

-In this paper, we present \textbf{EvoSort}, an innovative adaptive sorting framework that unifies a refined parallel mergesort and a block-based least significant digit (LSD) radix sort under a GA-driven tuning system.
-EvoSort automatically and dynamically optimizes critical parameters, such as the insertion sort threshold, fallback thresholds for library-based routines, tile sizes, and even the choice between mergesort and radix sort \citep{10.1093/comjnl/35.6.636}.
+\raj{In this paper, we present \textbf{EvoSort}, a general-purpose adaptive sorting framework accessible at the Python level that unifies a refined parallel mergesort and a block-based least significant digit (LSD) radix sort under a GA-driven tuning system.
+EvoSort is implemented as a Python package, making it immediately accessible to Python developers without requiring low-level programming or system-specific optimizations.
+The framework automatically and dynamically optimizes critical parameters, such as the insertion sort threshold, fallback thresholds for library-based routines, and even the choice between mergesort and radix sort \citep{10.1093/comjnl/35.6.636}.
 The design of EvoSort is directly informed by the observation that optimal parameter settings are highly dependent on both data characteristics and the computing environment, a challenge that our GA-based methodology effectively addresses.
+Importantly, all performance comparisons in this work are conducted against Python-accessible sorting methods (NumPy, PyTorch, Pandas), ensuring that the reported speedups are directly relevant to Python users and represent practical improvements achievable within the Python ecosystem.}

-The core of EvoSort’s approach lies in its powerful GA component, which continuously explores a multidimensional parameter space to identify configurations that minimize sorting time while maintaining correctness.
+\raj{The core of EvoSort's approach lies in its powerful GA component, which continuously explores a multidimensional parameter space to identify configurations that minimize sorting time while maintaining correctness.
 Each candidate solution is evaluated by timing the sorting process on a representative dataset, and the best-performing configurations gradually evolve over successive generations \citep{Oliphant2007}.
-This adaptive mechanism allows EvoSort to respond dynamically to varying data sizes, from tens of millions to billions of elements, and diverse data distributions, thereby achieving significant performance improvements.
+This adaptive mechanism allows EvoSort to respond dynamically to varying data sizes, from tens of millions to billions of elements, and diverse data distributions, thereby achieving significant performance improvements.}